Can You Still Buy Property for Residency in Montenegro?

 What this means for the market

 Properties above €150,000 in tax value become the new baseline for non-EU buyers who want residence.
 That shifts demand upward — toward better locations, larger units, newer developments.
-Anything below that threshold either becomes a pure investment play or appeals mainly to EU buyers who don’t need the residency hook.

 For existing owners below the threshold, not much changes unless they're trying to sell to a non-EU buyer who wants residence.
 In that case, the pool of potential buyers just shrank.